The Last Spritz

 This is the most casual fragrance on this list in terms of application.
 You can wear it to a formal event, but it's at its best in relaxed winter settings: a dinner at someone's house, a cozy bar, a long drive with the heat on.
 The smoke accord is subtle enough not to read as incense or burning, and the vanilla grounds it in comfort rather than edginess.

-Longevity is moderate at 6 to 8 hours, and projection stays close to the skin — this is a personal fragrance rather than a statement piece.
+Longevity is good at 7 to 9 hours, and projection sits at conversation distance — present without being a statement piece.
 Unisex in character, which makes it an excellent shared fragrance for couples.
 If you want something warm and approachable without being predictable, this is the pick.
+See the full breakdown.

 Parfums de Marly Godolphin